Phil MeekinView Profile

-The following is general information about pensions, but for specific advice relating to your own pension you should speak to an Independent Financial Advisor (IFA) or a pension specialist.
+The following is general information about pensions, but for specific advice relating to your own pension, you should speak to an Independent Financial Advisor (IFA) or a pension specialist.

 There are two types of occupational pensions (those set up by your employer) these include final salary schemes and money purchase schemes.

-A money purchase scheme, also known as defined contribution scheme, invests the money you pay into it with the aim of giving you an amount of money at retirement.
+A Money Purchase Scheme, also known as a Defined Contribution Scheme, invests the money you pay in, intending to give you an amount at retirement.
 Your pension is based on the money paid in and how investments have performed over the years.
-It works by you paying in a percentage of money into the scheme from your wages on a monthly basis.
-Here, employers shoulder no financial risk aside from matching your pension contributions at a rate that has been previously agreed.
+It works by you paying a percentage of your monthly wages into the scheme.
+Here, employers shoulder no financial risk aside from matching your pension contributions at a rate previously agreed.

 What happens in liquidation

 Once you are aware of what type of pension scheme you are in, you can look into the procedures set out by those different types.